lwz7512/portfolio/source/works/index.md

 date: 2018-03-10 09:19:21
 ---

-> Blow is my works in latest years, some of that are side projects but still invested much time to it ...
+> Below is my works in latest years, some of that are side projects but still invested much time to it ...
 > I love hybrid mobile application development approaches, using javascript/HTML/Ionic/Cordova, it's very efficient and cost saving.
 > For the future products, I'll try react-native solution, because I'd found that it can achieve some targets ideally such as: live video streaming, realtime chat, but impossible for cordova architecture.